-The Hope House that was meant to be an integration point caused a clash.
-The renovation was stopped and the future of the House is uncertain.
+The Hope House was meant to be an integration point but instead, it caused a clash.
+The renovation stopped and the future of the House is uncertain.

-HRT’s team: award-winning director and cinematographer Nebojsa Slijepcevic, HRT’s senior editor and producer Daniela Drastata and production manager Ana Saronja decided to tackle the hottest immigration topic in Zagreb – the case of Hope House – to showcase the complexity of integration.
+Award-winning director and cinematographer Nebojsa Slijepcevic, HRT’s senior editor and producer Daniela Drastata and production manager Ana Saronja decided to tackle the hottest immigration topic in Zagreb to showcase the complexity of integration.